gxfab/SY43_P2022/README.md

 ##### Creating your own categories and expenses

 By using the button at the top right of the screen, you can add expenses and categories.
-By being on the debt screen, you can also add a new debt.
+By being on the debt/savings screen, you can also add a new debt or a new saving category.
 The process of filling in the informations is fairly easy as everything is labelled.</br></br></br>

 We now hope you will be able to reach the end of your month without entering "survival mode".